alicedxb/myreads-app/README.md

 └── src
     ├── AddBook.js # Component to access search functionality.
     ├── App.css # Styles for the app.
-    ├── App.js # Root of your app.
+    ├── App.js # Root of the app.
     ├── App.test.js # Used for testing.
     ├── Book.js # Component to represent a book.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.